 After completing her master's in library science at Rutgers University, Amy Pattee worked as a children's librarian at public libraries in Ocean County and Burlington County, New Jersey.
 She received her doctorate in library and information science from the University of North Carolina Chapel Hill.
-She has published in journals related to library science and children's literature, and has contribute to professional journals School Library Journal and The Horn Book.
-Her most recent book, Developing Library Collections for Today's Young Adults, was published by Scarecrow in 2013.
+She has published in journals related to library science and children's literature, and has contributed to the professional journals School Library Journal and The Horn Book.
+Her most recent book, Developing Library Collections for Today's Young Adults, was published by Scarecrow in 2013 and was updated in 2020 in the form of a second edition entitled Developing Library Collections for Today’s Young Adults: Ensuring Inclusion and Access.
+In 2022, she was named co-President of the Children’s Literature Association.
 She teaches children's and young adult literature.

 What I Teach

 - LIS 481: Library Collections and Materials for Children

 - LIS 482: Library Programs and Services for Children